Solvency II

 Solvency II Directive 2009 (2009/138/EC) is a Directive in European Union law that codifies and harmonises the EU insurance regulation.
 Primarily this concerns the amount of capital that EU insurance companies must hold to reduce the risk of insolvency.

 Following an EU Parliament vote on the Omnibus II Directive on 11 March 2014, Solvency II came into effect on 1 January 2016.
 This date had been previously pushed back many times.
+The framework was substantially revised by Directive (EU) 2025/2, adopted in November 2024, which introduced new capital calibrations, proportionality arrangements for smaller insurers, and mandatory integration of climate and sustainability risks.
+Member states must transpose the revised directive by 30 January 2027.

 Aims

 EU insurance legislation aims to unify a single EU insurance market and enhance consumer protection.
 The third-generation Insurance Directives established an "EU passport" (single licence) for insurers to operate in all member states if they fulfilled EU conditions.
 Many member states concluded the EU minima were not enough, and took up their own reforms, which still led to differing regulations, hampering the goal of a single market.

 Political implications of Solvency II

 A number of the large Life Insurers in the UK are unhappy with the way the legislation has been developed.
 In particular, concerns have been publicly expressed over a number of years by the CEO of Prudential, the UK's largest Life Insurance company.

 Doubts about the basis of the Solvency II legislation, in particular the enforcement of a market-consistent valuation approach have also been expressed by American subsidiaries of UK parents - the impact of the 'equivalency' requirements are not well understood and there is some concern that the legislation could lead to overseas subsidiaries becoming uncompetitive with local peers, resulting in the need to sell them off, potentially resulting in a 'Fortress Europe'.

+Following Brexit, the United Kingdom implemented its own framework, known as Solvency UK, which took full effect at 31 December 2024.
+The Prudential Regulation Authority relaxed the Matching Adjustment rules to allow insurers to hold more illiquid long-term assets such as infrastructure debt, and proposed the Matching Adjustment Accelerator in April 2025.
+The divergence between Solvency UK and the revised EU directive has prompted debate among EU-based insurers about competitive disparities in capital deployment.